 Meet Mealthy MultiPot.

-Instant Pot Brand is the number one multi-cooker on the market today.
-The performance, UL certified and 10 safety features of the Instant Pot make Instant Pot what it is today.
-Their fan base is huge and the company maintains a very active Facebook group, where you can ask questions and get answers any time of the day or night.
+The name Instant Pot is the most recognized brand of multi-cooker on the market today.
+The company maintains a very active Facebook group, where you can ask questions and get answers any time of the day or night.

 For purposes of this article, this comparison is between Mealthy’s MultiPot and Instant Pot’s DUO Plus, as they are the most similar, although the Instant Pot Ultra will also be included, where necessary.